plot_relationship.py

 wdir (str): Working directory where the data files are located.

-modelname (str or list of str): Name of models for which result CSVs
+models (str or list of str): Name of models for which result CSVs

 should be loaded (case sensitive).